mirror/vbox/src/VBox/Devices/EFI/Firmware2/VBoxPkg/ReadMe.txt

 into bad build errors, try 'build -n 1' to avoid mixing up errors.
 For more options try 'build --help'.

+Note!
+Seems it's no just 'build', but rather something along the lines of:
+          build -D VBOX=1 -D BUILD_NEW_SHELL=1 -D VBOX_REV=88888

 Running
 =======